The universe holds a special place in its starry heart for comedians.

 Nothing in particular happens during Mr. Hulot’s Holiday, but there’s no fat, no self-indulgent noodling around by Tati as Hulot.

 The undergarments of comedy are built of daily tragedies.

-The recent film is based on a buried script penned by Tati, but made by animator/cinematographer, Sylvain Chomet (The Triplets of Belleville).
+The recent film is based on a buried script penned by Tati, but made by animator/cinematographer, Sylvain Chomet (known for The Triplets of Belleville).

 Those old, resurfaced rumors intimate that this script was Tati’s apology to his first daughter, but it is, as many things are, utterly unverifiable.

 I watched twenty minutes of The Illusionist and had to stop.

 While Tati’s original films put a baffled man at the center of a baffling world, “The Illusionist” takes a darker turn.
 This animated feature puts an unnamed performer in a world that does not need him any more.